initia-labs/skipapi-move-integration/README.md

 Entry point contract
 -------------
-A main feature of this contract is `swap_and_action`.
-As a move contract cannot call another modules dynamically, we make another messages like SubMsg method of CosmWasm (you can get idea how it works in the following codes, https://github.com/initia-labs/initia/blob/main/x/move/keeper/handler.go#L271).
+Dynamic dispatch is not allowed in move contract, so we utilize cosmos message interface to execute other move contract with module address and name like SubMsg of CosmWasm (you can get idea how it works in the following codes, https://github.com/initia-labs/initia/blob/main/x/move/keeper/handler.go#L271).

 This contract acts like as follows.